-The new Collective Agreement has made an important change regarding assignment of duties during the spring/summer term (May-August).
+The 2014-17 Collective Agreement made an important change regarding assignment of duties during the spring/summer term (May-August).
 The spirit of this discussion at bargaining was to accommodate the needs of certain units whose programs necessarily deliver parts of their programs during the summer.